The Definitive Guide to Commercial Cleaning Pricing (2026)

 Before thinking about dollars, get a clear picture of the job.

-Ask About Frequency: Daily, weekly, or monthly cleanings impact labor and supply costs differently.
-Some clients may want deep cleans less often, but you still need to plan for those sessions.
+Daily, weekly, or monthly cleanings impact labor and supply costs differently.

-Consider Access and Security: After-hours work, key card access, or multi-floor buildings may require extra staffing, coordination, or training.
+After-hours work, key card access, multi-floor buildings, or restricted areas require extra staffing or coordination.

 Step 2: Calculate Labor Costs

-Labor is often the biggest expense in commercial cleaning pricing.
-Here’s how to calculate it:
+Labor is typically the largest expense in commercial cleaning pricing.

-Estimate Time Required: Use past experience, industry benchmarks, or your own time trials to estimate hours per cleaning session based on square footage and task complexity.
+Use past experience, industry benchmarks, or time trials to estimate hours per session based on square footage and complexity.

 Extra tip: Track supply usage over time.
 Data from previous jobs can help refine commercial cleaning pricing for future quotes.
 You can use templates like a Cleaning Supply Inventory System and a Janitorial Equipment Maintenance Log to stay organized and ensure nothing falls through the cracks.

-A guideline is to add 10–20% of your labor and supply costs to cover overhead.
+Guideline: Add 10–20% of your labor + supply costs to cover overhead.
+Adjust based on your business size and efficiency.

 Step 5: Add Profit Margin